Share this guide:

 Last updated: 15 September 2021

 In the past, women have paid less for car insurance than men for several reasons, but since a legal change in 2012, that is no longer the case.
 There are, however, a few ways in which women drivers can get a cheaper deal on car insurance.
 This guide will cover the key things you need to know in order to find the best deal on your insurance.

 Women have typically been able to find cheaper car insurance than men, this was due to statistical trends showing that men were more prone to car accidents than women.
 In 2012, however, the European Court of Justice passed the Gender Directive which meant insurance companies were no longer allowed to use your gender to decide how much your policy costs.

-That said, women on average still pay around 22% less than men for their insurance, this is due to the fact women drive smaller cars than men with less engine power and often travel shorter distances.
+That said, female drivers on average still pay around 22% less than men for their insurance.
+This is due to the fact women tend to drive smaller cars than men with less engine power and often travel shorter distances.